lah7/Ambiant-MATE-Colours/README.md

 ![Screenshot of the 3 themes using custom colours](.github/readme/screenshot@2x.jpg)

-This project provides Ubuntu MATE with colour variants for these themes:
+This project generates colour variants for:

 * Ambiant-MATE
 * Ambiant-MATE-Dark